 The 1999 team finished in seventh place at the NCAA championships, which stands as the program's best showing.
 Hull was selected the 1999 NCAA Atlantic Region Coach of the Year after Hamilton captured second place at the regional championships.
 The Continentals own four top three finishes in the regional race under Hull.

 The program has recorded three runner-up finishes in the NYSCTC championships with Hull.
 She guided Hamilton to five Liberty League titles, including four straight from 1998 to 2001, and was named the league's coach of the year in 2000.

 Hull's program also focuses on academic success.
-Five runners made the 2012 NESCAC Fall All-Academic Team.
+Nine student-athletes made the 2013 NESCAC Fall All-Academic Team.
 Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
-In 2011, the program qualified for the USTFCCCA all-academic team award for the fourth time.
+In 2013 the program qualified for the USTFCCCA team all-academic honors for the sixth straight year.

 Hull earned a bachelor's degree from SUNY Plattsburgh and her master's from Ithaca College.
 She was an assistant coach at both Plattsburgh and Ithaca, and was head coach of the men's and women's track & field teams at Morrisville State College.
 Hull currently serves on the Eastern College Athletic Conference cross country/track & field committee and is president of the NYSCTC.
 She is an accredited Level II USA track and field coach.